jeehunkang/Sentimental-Analysis-using-IMDB-movie-review-dataset-/README.md

 process includes but is not limited to data analysis, data preprocessing, model training and tuning, and result comparison.

-For detailed project, please refer to the attached file.
+For the detailed project, please refer to the attached file.